 Fixed (facility) funding is provided for school operational costs such as electricity, water, telephone, cleaning and ground maintenance and non-urgent minor repairs.

 Targeted funding responds to individual students on top of the student needs based funding formula.

 Targeted funding programs include special education schools and centres (enrolling students with disability), intensive English units, centres for excellence, child and family centres and targeted programs driven by other educational needs.

 Central funding for schools costs

 Central funding for schools costs includes items such as teacher remoteness allowance, principals’ salaries, teacher relocation costs, remote study leave and teacher long service leave.

 Schools receive their final funding based on the School Resourcing Model each year.
 To find your school’s funding enter your school name in the search below.

 The per student rate is determined by the student needs specific to each school and based on validated student information at August of the previous year.
-Fixed and targeted school funding is not included in the per student rate.
+Fixed (facility) and targeted school funding is not included in the per student rate.